 on November 24, 2014, the Sacramento County Superior Court in the Central Delta Action issued a writ of mandate, or 2014 Writ, that required DWR to prepare a revised EIR (described herein as the 2016 EIR because it was certified in 2016) regarding the Monterey Amendments evaluating the potential operational impacts of the KWB.
 The 2014 Writ, as revised by the court, required DWR to certify the 2016 EIR and file the response to the 2014 Writ by September 28, 2016.
 On September 20, 2016, the Director of DWR (a) certified the 2016 EIR prepared by DWR, as in compliance with CEQA, (b) adopted findings, a statement of overriding considerations, and a mitigation, monitoring and reporting program as required by CEQA, (c) made a new finding pertaining to carrying out the Monterey Amendments through continued use and operation of the KWB by the KWBA, and (d) caused a notice of determination to be filed with the Office of Planning and Resources of the State of California on September 22, 2016.
-On September 28, 2016, DWR filed with the Sacramento Superior Court its return to the 2014 Writ in the Central Delta Action.
+On September 28, 2016, DWR filed with the Sacramento County Superior Court its return to the 2014 Writ in the Central Delta Action.

-On October 21, 2016, the Central Delta Petitioners and a new party, the Center for Food Safety, or CFS, or collectively, the CFS Petitioners, filed a new lawsuit in Sacramento County Superior Court, or CFS Action, against DWR and naming a number of real parties in interest, including KWBA and TCWD (but not including the Company).
+On October 21, 2016, the Central Delta Petitioners and a new party, the Center for Food Safety, (CFS), (collectively, the CFS Petitioners), filed a new lawsuit in Sacramento County Superior Court, (the CFS Action), against DWR and naming a number of real parties in interest, including KWBA and TCWD (but not including the Company).
 The CFS Action challenges DWR's (i) certification of the 2016 EIR, (ii) compliance with the 2014 Writ and CEQA, and (iii) finding concerning the continued use and operation of the KWB by KWBA.
-On August 18, 2017, the Sacramento County Superior Court held a hearing on the response to the 2014 Writ and on the CFS petition filed in this action.
 On October 2, 2017, the Sacramento County Superior Court issued a ruling that the court shall deny the CFS petition and shall discharge the 2014 Writ.
 The CFS Petitioners appealed the Sacramento County Superior Court judgment denying the CFS petition.
 The Third Appellate District of the Court of Appeal granted DWR's motion to consolidate the CFS Action appeal for hearing with the pending appeals in the Central Delta Action.
 Briefing on all of the appeals and cross-appeals is now complete.
 At this time, we anticipate having a ruling from the Court of Appeal on these consolidated appeals of the CFS Action and the Central Delta Action sometime in 2019 or 2020.